ropensci/GSODR/README.md

 -9999; ;
-**MIN.FLAG** - Blank indicates max temp was taken from the explicit max temp report and not from the 'hourly' data. \* indicates max temp was derived from the hourly data (i.e., highest hourly or synoptic-reported temperature);
+**MIN.FLAG** - Blank indicates max temp was taken from the explicit max temp report and not from the 'hourly' data. \* indicates max temp was derived from the hourly data (I\_e., highest hourly or synoptic-reported temperature);
-**PRCP** - Total precipitation (rain and/or melted snow) reported during the day converted to millimetres to hundredths; will usually not end with the midnight observation--i.e., may include latter part of previous day. .00 indicates no measurable precipitation (includes a trace).
+**PRCP** - Total precipitation (rain and/or melted snow) reported during the day converted to millimetres to hundredths; will usually not end with the midnight observation--I\_e., may include latter part of previous day. .00 indicates no measurable precipitation (includes a trace).
 Missing = -9999; *Note: Many stations do not report '0' on days with no precipitation-- therefore, '-9999' will often appear on these days.
 For example, a station may only report a 6-hour amount for the period during which rain fell.* See FLAGS.PRCP column for source of data;
 **PRCP.FLAG** -
 A = 1 report of 6-hour precipitation amount;
 B = Summation of 2 reports of 6-hour precipitation amount;